tos-kamiya/zgclp/README.md

 # zgclp

 Zgclp (Zero-grammar definition command-line parser) is one of Rust's command-line parsers.
 A normal command-line parser generates a parser from the definition of command-line options that accepts a command line according to its grammar.
-In contrast, zgclp uses a universal parser to discover what it assumes to be options or arguments from the given command line arguments.
+In contrast, zgclp uses a universal parser to discover what it assumes to be options or arguments from the given command-line arguments.

 ## How it works?